 - a) The company is regular in depositing with appropriate authorities undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Duty of Customs, GST, Cess and any other statutory dues applicable to it.
-According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, sales tax, customs duty, excise duty and cess were in arrears, as at 31/03/25 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us, there are no dues of sales tax, income tax, custom duty, wealth tax, GST, excise duty and cess which have not been deposited on account of any dispute, except The proceedings before the Hon'ble settlement commission has got abated as per Section 245HA of the I.T Act, 1961 in pursuance of settlement commission order u/s 245D (4) of the Act dated 31/05/2016 and pending search case assessment u/s 153A of the I.T Act, 1961 for A.Y 2007-08 and 2012-13 and regular assessment u/s 143(3) of the I.T Act, 1961 for A.Y 2013-14.
+According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, sales tax, customs duty, excise duty and cess were in arrears, as at 31/03/2025 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us, there are no dues of sales tax, income tax, custom duty, wealth tax, GST, excise duty and cess which have not been deposited on account of any dispute, except The proceedings before the Hon'ble settlement commission has got abated as per Section 245HA of the I.T Act, 1961 in pursuance of settlement commission order u/s 245D (4) of the Act dated 31/05/2016 and pending search case assessment u/s 153A of the I.T Act, 1961 for A.Y 2007-08 and 2012-13 and regular assessment u/s 143(3) of the I.T Act, 1961 for A.Y 2013-14 currently matter have been pending in Supreme Court, also stay order has been granted.